holisticon/keycloak-external-authenticator-demo/README.md

 ![](docs/images/scenario1_legacy_server_config.png)

 But this would lead to having each frontend app know which is a legacy user.

+#### Use Legacy System as User Federation Provider

+Another option

+The real implementation is done in `CustomStorageProvider.java`:

+** TODO
+>NOTE: Within the demo setup `./mvnw package` durign

 ### Testing Keycloak e-mails
 The local Keycloak server includes MailDev, a mock SMTP server that you can use to receive and view Keycloak e-mails.
 It is available on <http://localhost:9999>.